SIGTTO

 SIGTTO is the Society of International Gas Tanker and Terminal Operators.
 It is a not-for-profit non-governmental organisation that represents owners of gas carriers and terminals, including LNG terminals.
 SIGTTO was formed as an international organisation for industry participants to share technical and operational experience, to address common industry problems and derive policies for improvements in maritime operations.
 The Society has more than 190 members including large companies such as BP, ExxonMobil, Chevron and Shell.
 The organisation has Observer Status at the International Maritime Organization as an NGO.
-Focusing on LNG and LPG the society is involved in the creation of publications to enhance maritime knowledge and promote safety at sea.
+Focusing on LNG and LPG, the society is involved in the creation of publications to enhance maritime knowledge and promote safety at sea.
 They are actively involved in research for the use of gas as a marine fuel and publish various relevant industry guidelines.
-The current CEO and general manager is Ian Revell, a chartered engineer, who was appointed in September 2022.

 History

 SIGTTO was founded in 1979 as a forum for tanker and terminal owners and operators.
 In 2019, the organisation celebrated its 40th anniversary with an anniversary forum and reception.